11.15 High-quality graphics (*)

 png() device, so knitr will generate PNG plot files, and PDF output formats use the

-pdf() device, etc. If you are not satisfied by the quality of the default graphical devices, you can change them via the chunk option
+pdf() device, etc. If you are not satisfied with the quality of the default graphical devices, you can change them via the chunk option

 dev.
 All possible devices supported by knitr are: